-Speeding up to lose someone following too closely only ends up with someone tailgating you at a higher speed.
+Speeding up to lose someone following too closely can end up with someone tailgating you at a higher speed.

 A better way to handle tailgaters is to get them in front of you.
-When someone is following too closely, change lanes and let them pass.
-If you can't do this, slow down and open up extra space ahead of you to allow room for both you and the tailgater to stop.
+When someone is following too closely, try to let them pass.
+If you can't do this, slow down and open up extra space ahead to allow room for both you and the tailgater to stop.
 This will also encourage them to pass.
 If they don't pass, you will have given yourself and the tailgater more time and space to react in case an emergency does develop ahead.